Spanish Parliament To Vote Thursday On Sanchez Coalition: Official - UrduPoint

 Last Thursday he secured the support of seven deputies from the movement of Catalan independence leader Carles Puigdemont.

-The amnesty plan, which has severely split Spanish public opinion and prompted hundreds of thousands of people to rally against it across the country Sunday, was tabled in parliament Monday.
+The amnesty plan has severely split Spanish public opinion, with hundreds of thousands of people demonstrating against it Sunday across the country.

-Its objective is to "heal the wounds and resolve the political conflict" in Catalonia, the minister of the presidency Felix Bolanos told a press conference, adding that he wanted a vote on the bill "as quickly as possible".

-One of the consequences, once adopted, will be the lifting of arrest warrants including against Puigdemont, who could then return to Spain after six years in exile in Belgium.